donejs/donejs/docs/place-my-order.md

 Its important to note that if any of these URLs are matched, AppViewModel, which is the application's global state, will contain these properties, even though they aren't present in the AppViewModel definition directly.
 Properties can be set on AppViewModel that aren't explicitly defined.

-**Note**: Whenever we create new routes we also need to restart the development server.
-While the browser knows about the new routes as soon as you save the file, the server does not, so a restart is needed for them to work.

 ### Adding a header element

 Now is also a good time to add a header element that links to the different routes we just defined.
 We can run